alvr-org/ALVR/wiki/Installation-guide.md

 * Launch ALVR on your headset.
 While the headset screen is on, click `Trust` next to the client entry (on the PC) to start streaming.
 * You can change settings on the PC in the `Settings` tab.
 Most of the settings require to restart SteamVR to be applied.
 Use the apposite button on the bottom right corner.

-For any problem visit the [troubleshooting page](https://github.com/alvr-org/ALVR/wiki/Troubleshooting).
+For any problem visit the [Troubleshooting page](https://github.com/alvr-org/ALVR/wiki/Troubleshooting).

 ## Advanced installation